 - Gross negligence– this is the most serious of all clinical negligence claims for all medical practitioners.
 In cases of gross negligence, a doctor has completely disregarded their duty of care towards their patient resulting in catastrophic consequences.
 Gross negligence cases will always be heard by a judge in court and often result in the medical practitioner losing their licence if they are found to be at fault.

 Depending on your case’s individual aspects, your solicitor will determine which category your case falls into and proceed in an appropriate manner on your behalf.

-As part of your doctor’s negligence compensation claims, you will be offered a full medical examination so that any and all consequences of your GPs negligence can be assessed.
+As part of doctor negligence compensation claims, you will be offered a full medical examination so that any and all consequences of your GPs negligence can be assessed.
 All of your current symptoms will be considered, and any potential future complications will also be assessed.
-Your GP negligence claim value will consider your suffering as a result of your GP’s actions, both physical and psychological, present and future.
+GP negligence compensation claims will consider your suffering as a result of your GP’s actions, both physical and psychological, present and future.

 As part of medical negligence law, you can include several different aspects in your clinical negligence claims which will make up any successful compensation medical negligence cases pay-outs:

 - General damages– this refers to any pain and suffering you have endured as a result of the negligence.